Commander-in-chief: U.S. States

 In U.S. States, the governor also serves as the commander-in-chief of the National Guard, State Militia, and State Defense Forces.
-In the Commonwealth of Kentucky, for example, KRS 37.180 states:
+In Kentucky, for example:

 The Governor shall be commander in chief of the Kentucky active militia, and the adjutant general shall be the executive officer and shall be responsible to the Governor for the proper functioning of the Kentucky active militia, and he is hereby authorized and empowered to take necessary action to perfect and maintain an efficient organization for the purposes herein set out.
 He shall have charge of all matters of administration and organization, which shall be in all respects, insofar as necessary and applicable, the same as that of the National Guard.

-Similarly, Section 140 of Article 2 of the California Military and Veterans Code states:

-The Governor is commander in chief of a militia that shall be provided by statute.
-The Governor may call it forth to execute the law.
+Similarly, in California: "The Governor is commander in chief of a militia that shall be provided by statute.
+The Governor may call it forth to execute the law."

 Uzbekistan

 The Uzbek president holds the constitutional position of Supreme Commander of the Armed Forces of Uzbekistan, according to the Constitution of Uzbekistan.
 In this capacity, the president give decisions on declaring war or martial law, the appointment of senior officials, and the development of the armed forces.
 In the event of an attack on the republic, the president announce a state of war and will submit within 72 hours a resolution for a plan of action to the Oliy Majlis.
 When the country is in a wartime situation, the minister of defense will serve in an official capacity as the deputy supreme commander-in-chief of the armed forces, essentially assisting the president in his day-to-day activities and decisions regarding national security.